verdict-project/verdict-project.github.io/documentation/quick_start/index.md

 $ veeline/bin/veeline -h "impala://hostname:port/schema;key1=value1;key2=value2;..." -u username -p password
 ```

 Note that parameters are delimited using semicolons (`;`).
 The connection string is quoted since the semicolons have special meaning in bash.
-The user name and password can be passed in the connetion string as parameters, too.
+The user name and password can be passed in the connection string as parameters, too.

 Verdict supports the Kerberos connection.
 For this, add `principal=user/host@domain` as one of those key-values pairs.